plone/mockup-training/working_with_mockup.rst

 Using Bower directly
 --------------------

-After changes to bower.json, you don't have to run ``make bootstrap``, which wipes all dependencies and starts installing them all over again.
+After making changes to bower.json, you don't have to run ``make bootstrap``, which wipes all dependencies and starts installing them all over again.
 You can use bower directly: